emilyrosenberg/emily-rosenberg/README.md

 The about page includes professional experience including my future graduation date from Code Institute, a few fun facts, and a profile image.
 It can be updated with additional qualifications in the future.

 ### Contact page
 The contact page has links to my LinkedIn and Github plus a simple form for entering contact information and sending a message.
+When a user submits the form, they will see a Success page.

 ### Footer
 The footer appears on all pages.
 It has links to LinkedIn, Github, and the Contact page.